|Quick Facts: Glaziers|

 |High school diploma or equivalent|

-As in many other construction trades, the work is physically demanding.
-Glaziers may experience cuts from tools and glass, and falls from ladders and scaffolding.
+As in many other construction trades, the work of glaziers is physically demanding.
+They may experience cuts from tools and glass, falls from ladders and scaffolding, and exposure to solvents.
 Most work full time.

 Glaziers typically enter the occupation with a high school diploma and learn their trade through an apprenticeship or on-the-job training.

 The median annual wage for glaziers was $47,180 in May 2021.